facebook/wdt/README.md

 Main program which allows to have a server or client process to exercise the library (for end 2 end test as well as a standalone utility)

+* WdtOptions.{h|cpp}
+To specify the behavior of wdt.
+If wdt is used as a library, then the caller get the mutable object of options and set different options accordingly.
+When wdt is run in a standalone mode, behavior is changed through gflags in wdtCmdLine.cpp

 ### Producing/Sending